 How do I get into Draft view?

-In Microsoft Word to get into Draft view click View at the top of the window and then click the Draft icon.
-If you want to get out of Draft view click on any of the other available views, for example, click Print Layout.
+In Microsoft Word, to get into Draft view, click View at the top of the window and then click the Draft icon.
+If you want to get out of Draft view, click any of the other available views, like Print Layout.

 You can also get a Draft view by clicking the Draft button in the View buttons.